 Enter into non-disclosure agreements with important suppliers, employees and customers.
 Otherwise, it can easily happen that the know-how you have built up over a long time and with great care ends up with your competitors or somewhere on the Internet.
 You really don’t want that!

-If you deliver a standardised product, have standardised contracts.
-A standardised and well-drafted contract will bring order to your business, so you can concentrate on the delivery itself.
+If you supply a standardised product, have standardised contracts.
+A standardized and well-drafted contract will bring order to your business, so you can focus on the delivery itself.

 Look at the contracts your competitors use.
 Think carefully about the way you want to market your products or services, and then get a lawyer to write everything up and put it into a broader legal framework.